What is Palm OS?

 On late September 2005, Microsoft and Palm agreed to sell new smart mobile phones with Pocket PC rather than the Palm OS.
 On November 2005, PalmSource (the developer of the operating systems) was acquired by Access.

-On June 2006, Access decided to drop Palm OS in favor of ACCESS Linux Platform (Linux).
+On June 2006, Access decided to drop Palm OS in favor of Access Linux Platform (ALP, a defunct Linux variation).

-Nonetheless, Palm OS is an operating systems for hand-held computers that is very easy to use and to share data with any other PC, compared to the installation procedure of the synchronization utility for Windows Mobile (formerly known as Pocket Mobile, before that as Pocket PC and before that as Windows CE).
+Nonetheless, Palm OS is an operating systems for hand-held computers that is very easy to use and to share data with any other PC, compared to the installation procedure of the synchronization utility for Windows Mobile (formerly known as Pocket PC and before that as Windows CE.